YatterOfficial/Yatter.Invigoration/README.md

 The trammel-chain, which will define the Invigorator nesting, is composed from the following bullet-points:

-- Determine if User's desired UserName is available - TOCreateUserApplication, TACreateUserName
+- Determine if User's desired UserName is available - TOUserAccountApplication, TACreateUserName, returns TAUserAccountCreationDetailsValidation
-- Determine if User's information is valid and complete - TOUserAccountCreationDetailsSubmission, TAUserAccountCreationDetailsSubmission
+- Determine if User's information is valid and complete - TOUserAccountCreationDetailsSubmission, TAUserAccountCreationDetailsValidation, returns TACUserMicrositeCreation
-- Create UserMicrosite - TOCreateUserMicrosite, TACreateUserMicrosite
+- Create UserMicrosite - TOCreateUserMicrosite, TACUserMicrositeCreation, returns TAEmailUserAccountReady
-- Email User - TOEmailUserSiteReady, TAEmailUserSiteReady
+- Email User - TOEmailUserAccountReady, TAEmailUserAccountReady returns TAEmailUserAccountReady

 Now we can scratch out the prevailing psuedocode: